About the Course Instructor: How I Started My SEO Writing Career

 While our old employer gave us the bulk of our business when we first started, we had managed to snag a few other clients – some quite prestigious: ie, Random House, McGraw-Hill and Kaplan, to name a few.

-Some of these clients had asked if we could "send someone onsite for the day," to help with a project because "that last job we outsourced to you all was completed flawlessly.
+Some of these clients had asked if we could "send someone onsite for the day," to help with a project because "that last job we outsourced to you all was done so well."

 Outsourcing Breeds a New Company Division